Japanese Language Courses

 In Japanese III, students will expand their conversation.
 This course is designed for adults and youth age 15 and older who are able to read and write Hiragana and Katakana.
 The focus is to be able to have proper conversation in Japanese, using correct verb conjugation, adjectives, adverbs, articles and so on.
 Each session will cover a new topic, food, travel, geography, history and more.

-Japanese III will meet on Tuesdays and Thursdays from 6-7pm from March 31 – May 26.
-We will not hold class on May 7.
+Japanese III will meet on Tuesdays and Thursdays from 4:30-5:30pm from July 7 – September 1.
+We will not hold class on August 11.
 If you think this course may be a good fit for you, please call us at 541-728-3022 or email us at bendlanguageinstitute@gmail.com and we will be happy to help.

 California Rolls and Miso Soup Workshop